bigdatagenomics/adam/docs/source/50_cli.md

 * `-defer_merging`: If both `-defer_merging` and `-single` are provided, the output will be saved as if is a single file, but the output files will not be merged.
+* `-disable_fast_concat`: If `-single` is provided and `-defer_merging` is not, this disables the use of the parallel concatenation engine.
+This engine is used when running on top of HDFS, and resizes the output files to match the HDFS block size before calling the Hadoop FileSystem `concat` method which concatenates the files by modifying the filesystem metadata and not the bytes on disk.
+This method is vastly more performant for large files, but has many invariants that may prevent it from being run (e.g., it cannot be run on an encrypted HDFS directory).

 #### Validation stringency {#validation}